Customs and Border Protection Officer: Career Guide

 - Acquire a combination of education and experience that meets the requirements to become a CBP officer.

-- Apply for an open position on the USAJOBS website
+- Apply for an open position on the USAJOBS website or on the Current Openings page on the US Customs and Border Protection website.

-- Submit a formatted resume on USAJOBS.
+- Submit a formatted resume on USAJOBS.gov.

 - Undergo a thorough background investigation.